 Eligibility for the MR/DD Home and Community-Based Waiver Program is based on current policy and regulations.
 Policy states that in order to be eligible for the Title XIX MR/DD Home & Community-Based Waiver Program, an individual must have a diagnosis of mental retardation and/or a related condition.
 The condition must be severe and chronic with concurrent substantial deficits that require the level of care and services provided in an Intermediate Care Facility for individuals with Mental Retardation and /or related conditions (ICF/MR Facility).
-(West Virginia Medicaid Regulations, Chapter 513 - Covered Services, Limitations, And Exclusions, For MR/DD Waiver Services)
+[West Virginia Medicaid Regulations, Chapter 513 - Covered Services, Limitations, And Exclusions, For MR/DD Waiver Services]

-Information provided during the hearing reveals that you do not meet medical eligibility criteria required for participation in the Medicaid MR/DD Waiver Program.
+Information provided during the hearing reveals that your son does not meet medical eligibility criteria required for participation in the Medicaid MR/DD Waiver Program.

-It is the decision of the State Hearing Officer to uphold the Department's proposal to terminate your benefits and services through the Medicaid MR/DD Waiver Program.
+It is the decision of the State Hearing Officer to uphold the Department's action to deny your son's benefits and services through the Medicaid MR/DD Waiver Program.